sourcegraph/handbook/content/ce/engaging-other-teams.md

 * Initiate the issue from Zendesk via the integration with Github so that the conversation with the customer is available to engineering directly in Github
 * Provide all information required for troubleshooting that you gathered in the previous steps.
+* Include customer quotes in mark down using a quote block.
+For example, `> quote goes here.`
 * Label it with `customer/$name` and `rfh`.
 * Assign the issue to the appropriate team you identified in the previous step.